 Families are welcome and will find the central location and self-catering set up very useful (all apartments have microwaves and dishwashers).
-Best suited to babes in arms or 4+ year olds; you'd have to wach toddlers carefully around the lovely fixtures and fittings, although of course they would be made welcome except in Borsato which has a minimum age requirement of 6.
-1 baby cot for a child up to 3 years old in Canella and Hayez is free on request; note that there are no rollaway extra beds.
+Best suited to babes in arms or kids aged over four; you'd have to watch toddlers carefully around the lovely fixtures and fittings, although of course they would be made welcome except in Borsato which has a minimum age requirement of six.
+One baby cot for a child up to three years old in Canella and Hayez is free on request; note that there are no rollaway extra beds.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 Canella is the largest apartment with three bedrooms (a double, twin and a single) plus internal stairs to a converted attic space with twin beds, which also comes in handy as a playspace.
 Hayez and Borsato both have a second bedroom which can be set up as a twin.
 Hayez and Canella both have a bathtub.
 Lipparini hasa daybed in the living suitable for a child.

 - Board games and playing cards

 - Hospital: 12 minutes (on foot)

 For more family-friendly places, see our Kids Collection

 The apartments are on Venice's Grand Canal, near San Marco Piazza.